Design Reporting Services paginated reports with Report Designer (SSRS)

 Work directly in RDL.
 When you write a report in Report Designer, the report is saved in XML format as a Report Definition Language (RDL) file.
 You can edit this file in Report Designer, a text editor, or any tool in which you can edit XML.

-When you edit the report definition source in Report Designer, you are working in the current RDL schema for the version of SQL Server from which you installed the development tools.
+When you edit the report definition source in Report Designer, you're working in the current RDL schema for the version of SQL Server from which you installed the development tools.
 When you build a project, the schema version might change depending on your deployment properties.
 For more information, see Deployment and Version Support in SQL Server Data Tools (SSRS).

 For more information, see Report Definition Language (SSRS).